nox/shippai/README.md

 Shippai!
 ========

-Shippai (変身) is the Japanese word for "failure."
+Shippai (失敗) is the Japanese word for "failure."

 What is it?
 -----------